NVIDIA/earth2mip/docs/diagnostic.md

 ## Known Limitations

-- Diagnostics used must operate on grids consistent with the weather model it is attached to.
+- The diagnostics used must operate on grids and use channels consistent with the weather model it is attached to.